 - Remote printing software Printing is a high demand service that the library provides and in the past we received daily requests for wireless printing options.
 With the pandemic, the need for a remote printing option became even greater.
 Now, patrons can send print jobs to the library from home and then pick them up at curbside pick-up. - New website launch The new Library website, a "Virtual Library Branch" where the community can access library resources 24/7, is more ADA- and mobile device-compatible and offers more Spanish language information.
 The creation of the website was done in-house by library staff. - Online payments system The library started offering online payment options for patrons through Blue Cloud Commerce. - Springfield History Museum name change and remodel All public exhibits are now on the first floor, making the Museum more accessible and safer.
 The second floor is being renovated to house the archival collections and provide work spaces for maintaining the artifacts.
 For the first time in many years, the entire museum collection will be housed under one roof. - Remodeled the kids & tween area (formerly the children's area) We completed the redesign and installation of our "Play & Learn Early Literacy Center."
 A structure obstructing line of sight was removed and the area redesigned into a Tween Space.
 The Kids & Tween area recognizes the needs of young library users and celebrates them.
 We intend to remove the tiered seating in the storytime area to eliminate the tripping hazard, increase the usability of the space, and make it ADA-compliant.
 The project will be funded by the Library Foundation. - The Get on Board program pivoted services in response to pandemic With this MillsDavis Foundation grant, we launched a Digital Library Card Drive connecting families with needed information and entertainment during this difficult period and supported at-home education.
 We reallocated a portion of grant funds to increase eBook collections and offer circulating internet hotspots.
-SPL's Outreach Specialist connected with organizations including preschools, hospitals, library@springfield-or.gov
+SPL's Outreach Specialist connected with organizations including preschools, hospitals, social service agencies, and more, to get books and library card registration forms out to families in need.